-The LUATEX engine provides hooks for LUA code at nearly every reasonable point in the process: collecting content, hyphenating, applying font features, breaking into lines, etc. This means that you can overload TeX's natural behaviour, which still is the benchmark.
+The LuateX engine provides hooks for Lua code at nearly every reasonable point in the process: collecting content, hyphenating, applying font features, breaking into lines, etc. This means that you can overload TeX's natural behaviour, which still is the benchmark.
 When we refer to 'callbacks' we means these hooks.
-The TeX engine itself is pretty well optimized but when you kick in much LUA code, you will notices that performance drops.
+The TeX engine itself is pretty well optimized but when you kick in much Lua code, you will notices that performance drops.
 Don't blame and bother the authors with performance issues.
-In CONTeXT over 50% of the time can be spent in LUA, but so far we didn't get many complaints about efficiency.
+In Context over 50% of the time can be spent in Lua, but so far we didn't get many complaints about efficiency.
+Adding more callbacks makes no sense, also because at some point the performance hit gets too large.
+There are plenty ways to achieve one goals.